clevercanyon/php-chalk/README.md

 ## CLEVER CANYON: PHP Chalk

-Inspired by [Chalk](https://github.com/chalk/chalk), this is a tool for PHP to style terminal output.
+Inspired by [Chalk](https://github.com/chalk/chalk), this is a tool to style terminal output using PHP.

 A fork of <https://packagist.org/packages/martin-pettersson/chalk>